Bukit Timah: Etymology

-The first identification of the area was on the 1828 map by Frankin and Jackson and was noted as Bukit Timah.
+The last identification of the area was on the 1828 map by Frankin and Jackson and was noted as Bukit Timah.
 As the interior of Singapore was not fully explored, it is likely the name came from the Malays.

 In Malay, Bukit Timah meant Tin bearing hill.
 The original Malay name was Bukit Temak, meaning "hill of the temak trees" as the temak trees were abundant in the area.
 It was possible that the British in Singapore had mispronounced or misheard and became Bukit Timah.